≡ Menu

 Snap’s debt and leverage

-* Total debt is the sum of all short and long-term debt as well as operating lease liabilities which can be obtained from Snap’s balance sheets.
+* Snap’s total debt is the sum of all short and long-term debt as well as operating lease liabilities which can be obtained from Snap’s balance sheets.

 * Snap’s fiscal year begins on Jan 1 and ends on Dec 31.

-While Snap is capable of servicing its indebtedness, its debt level and leverage have grown significantly over the years as shown in the chart above.
+While Snap has been capable of servicing its indebtedness, its debt level and leverages have grown significantly over the years, as shown in the chart above.

-Besides, certain credit agreements and debt arrangements may restrict Snap from paying a dividend when the debt level and leverage are high.
+Besides, certain credit agreements and debt arrangements may restrict Snap from paying a dividend when leverages cross certain thresholds.

-Therefore, if Snap ever wants to consider returning cash to shareholders, it must maintain its debt and leverage at a reasonable level.
+Therefore, if Snap ever wants to consider returning cash to shareholders, it must keep its debt and leverage at a reasonable level.

 Conclusion